LunaKet/LunaKet/README.md

 https://github.com/LunaKet/NerfGunFaceRecognition

 # Other Projects
-A list of SQL and Tableau projects.
+A list of SQL and Tableau portfolio projects.
 https://github.com/LunaKet/Tableau-SQL-projects